Basilica and Convent of Santo Domingo, Lima

-The Basilica and Maximus Convent of Nuestra Señora del Rosario, popularly known as the Convent of Santo Domingo (or Convent of the Holy Rosary), is a Catholic religious complex located in the city of Lima, Peru.
+The Basilica and Convent of Our Lady of the Rosary (Basílica Menor y Convento Máximo de Nuestra Señora del Rosario), commonly known as the Convent of Santo Domingo (or Convent of the Holy Rosary), is a Catholic religious complex located in the city of Lima, Peru.

 It was created in the 1530s under the patronage of Our Lady of the Rosary and is located in the Historic Centre of Lima.
 It houses the relics of Rose of Lima and Martin de Porres, and was also where the University of San Marcos, officially the first Peruvian university and the oldest university in the Americas, began to function in the 16th century.

 History

 The construction of the Convent of Santo Domingo took about 50 years.
-Its construction began during the foundation of Lima and concluded at the end of 16th century.
+Its construction began during the foundation of Lima and concluded at the end of the 16th century.
 It was the provincial Friar Tomás de San Martín, who began to carry out the construction of the first church of the Order, being later the superior Friar Sebastián de Ayllón that received aid of the King, finishing the work in the year of 1578.

 The first building was completely destroyed by the earthquake of 1678.
 A new church was erected by Dominican architect Diego Maroto, and the convent was rebuilt, which had six cloisters and several courtyards before the earthquake of 1687.
 The church was rebuilt from the transept to the choir, the arches were changed and the number of windows was expanded.
 As a result, the church acquired breadth, simplicity and uniformity.
 The materials used in the construction were adobe, brick and calicanto, among others.
 The quincha served to lighten the weight, to make the structure more flexible and to increase the resistance to the earthquakes, so frequent in this region.

 Because the earthquakes of 1687 and 1746 the set necessitated further modifications, such as the reconstruction of the tower, the main portal of the church and part of the convent, which included changes in the distribution of the cloisters, which is currently can appreciate.

 The church was elevated to the category of Minor Basilica in 1930.
 The structure of the church was some damaged ten years later by an earthquake and restored in the later years.
 The convent's apple orchard would be lost to the changing course of the Rímac River.